Amino21786/Multi-ScaleFlowIRP/README.md

 # IRP Multi-Scale flow: Neural networks strand
 This project was part of my 1st year MRes of statistical applied mathematics at the University of Bath (SAMBa) PhD programme.
-Part of a wider group project based on building off the work of [[1]](#1).
+Part of a wider group project based on building off the work of Chen (2022)[[1]](#1) on multi-scale flow through porous media.
 # Multi-scale porous media flow
-This folder consists of sample images of fibres in a composite material (64 x 64, 128 x 128, R64 and R128 respectively) with different Brinkman terms and model python files to extract the velocity maps and permeability tensors (K).
+This folder consists of sample images of fibres in a composite material (64 x 64, 128 x 128, R64 and R128 respectively) with different Brinkman terms and model Python files to extract the velocity maps and permeability tensors (K).

 Neural networks
 - Fourier neural operator (FNO)